iinc/acc/README.md

 ![](images/bTqLnGK.jpg?raw=true)

 This tiny image is the input to the network.
-I manually classified thousands these images into eight different categories based on the distance from the car ahead.
+I manually classified thousands these images into eight different categories based on the distance to the car ahead.
 The output of the network is the probability of an image belonging to each one of these categories.

 Below are two videos showcasing the network in action.